waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Action:** Reduce reliance on `dungeon_navigator_agent` (65 uses) and `next_battle_action_advisor_agent` (19 uses).
 Attempt manual navigation/battle decisions first.
     *   Review utility of `battle_strategy_agent` (3 uses) and `encounter_optimizer_agent` (1 use) if not used more consistently soon.
 *   **`dungeon_navigator_agent` (USE WITH CAUTION):**
     *   **Status:** Defined.
-High usage noted (65 uses).
+High usage noted (69 uses - per critique).
 Agent does not account for game physics preventing upward ledge movement.
-Attempt more manual navigation.
+MUST attempt more manual navigation.
 Review paths or use 'avoid_coordinates' when using. **Strategy Update:** When using `avoid_coordinates_json`, ensure it includes *all* known NPCs on `navigable: false` tiles in the relevant area to improve path viability.

 ## Future Agent Ideas
 *   **Shop Inventory Agent:** To track items/TMs sold in Marts.